 - Soft fruits, such as bananas and plums.

-What foods should I avoid with permanent porcelain veneers?
+What can I not to eat with porcelain veneers?

 - Foods and beverages that are highly acidic in nature: these include lemons, cool drinks, and tomato sauce which can erode the bonding material;

 - Biting into hard foods such as toffee apples and hard candies;

 - Frequent consumption of alcoholic beverages: the alcohol softens the surface of the bonding material;